 What do the NHS and Metropolitan Police Service pay graduates?

 Alternatively, you may consider a career with the NHS.
-There are four separate streams within the NHS graduate management programme, all of which pay £22,444 (excluding location allowance).
-This, however, is based solely in England – those looking elsewhere will need to take the following figures into account, as these are focused on nation-specific schemes:
+There are five separate streams within the NHS graduate management programme, all of which pay £23,000 (excluding location allowance).

-The Metropolitan Police Service police officer graduate entry programme offers starting pay of around £29,000, which includes the basic salary and additional allowances.
+The Metropolitan Police Service Police Now graduate entry scheme offers pay of around £29,000 (including London weighting and allowances)